-Dracula Battle - Perfect Selection is pure rock.
-Hard rock.
-Guitar laden, distortion racked, drum pounding, organ infested Konami Battle style rock.
-And it's awesome.
-The haunting atmosphere, evil mood, and highly-charged melodies from various classic Castlevania themes have been juiced exponentially... warn the neighbors - things could get loud.
+Dracula Battle - Perfect Selection is pure guitar-driven, distortion-racked, drum-pounding, organ-laden rock, all dedicated to classic compositions from Konami's Castlevania series.
+The haunting atmosphere, evil mood, and highly-charged melodies from various classic Castlevania themes have been juiced exponentially in this ultimate of VGM rock-arranged albums.
+Warn your neighbors - things could get very loud.

 Although many of the melodies here were not initially familiar to me, it was still impossible to miss the distinct Castlevania style inherent in these tracks.
 One can almost imagine the game-synth melody behind "Requiem for the Nameless Victims", which is intense with the feeling of Castlevania's more pensive musical side.
 Then there are classics like "Beginning" and "Bloody Tears", featuring the better-known action-oriented side of Castlevania music composition - fast, unforgettably melodic, and with the insidious nature of Dracula behind it.
 Also included are more recent Castlevania additions like "Cross a Fear" and "Op.
 13" from the PC-Engine classic Dracula X. Although a bit more pop-oriented than earlier compositions, they still feature that trademark intensity and action.

 Konami takes these base Castlevania melodies and charges them with a classic hard rock edge.
 The guitars here are hard, loud, and viciously distorted in a way that will make pre-alternative rock fans proud.
 "Bloody Tears" in particular simply must be heard.
 Unrelenting lead guitar, wicked bass guitar accompaniment, and the most hard-rocking use of organs I've heard make for almost dangerous intensity.